US, EU settle dispute over tariffs on steel, aluminum | DW | 30.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The United States has agreed to reduce tariffs on EU steel in return for a relaxation of countertariffs on US products, US officials have said.
+The United States has agreed to reduce tariffs on EU steel in return for a relaxation of countertariffs on US products, both sides said.
 Motorcycles, bourbon, peanut butter and jeans may get cheaper in the EU.

 More European-made steel will enter the United States while the EU will only tax motorcycles, bourbon whiskey, peanut butter and jeans at 25% instead of 50%.